stevenMouret/web-accessibility-guidelines/_doc/criteria/colors/color-contrast.md

 ### Explanation

-Color contrasts refer to the contrast ratio between the writing color of a text and its background color.
+For a user who has difficulty perceiving contrasts, some writings may be impossible to read if the writing colour is not sufficiently contrasted with the background colour.

 These contrasts concern: